 In other words, the Content team’s Objective “Launch a content campaign to increase awareness” directly impacts the Demand Generation department’s Objective to “Build a strong lead generation pipeline”.

 Linking the 2 to show how these 2 OKRs are aligned will end up looking something like this:

 Can you see what’s happening?
 The content team’s Objective now plays a dual role: (1) a Key Result to the new parent Objective, and (2) an Objective to the original Key Results.

 Teams can keep linking OKRs together and before you know it, an organization will have many “chains” of OKRs linking together, right up to the top-level OKRs.
-The SugarOKR platform allows anyone to visualize this easily via the hierarchy tree in the dashboard.
+The SugarOKR platform allows anyone to visualize this easily via the OKR hierarchy view.

 This is extremely powerful as it allows everyone to visually see how their work fits in the whole picture.
 People start to realise why what they’re doing matters, and get even more motivated to work on them.
 A junior manager working on a seemingly unimportant task could in fact, be indirectly helping the company hit its most important Objective for the quarter!